Malayalam aksharamala aka Malayalam alphabets

 Malayalam Numerals – Akkangal – മലയാളം അക്കങ്ങൾ

 Malayalam numerals are a set of symbols used to represent numbers in the Malayalam language.
 They have their own unique script and are occasionally used in official documents, and educational materials in Kerala, India.
-Here are the Malayalam numerals along with their corresponding Arabic and English equivalents:
+Here are the numerals along with their corresponding Arabic and English equivalents:

 0 – zero